Wikipedia: Community

 Video of Wikimania 2005 – an annual conference for users of Wikipedia and other projects operated by the Wikimedia Foundation, was held in Frankfurt am Main, Germany, August 4–8.

 Each article and each user of Wikipedia has an associated and dedicated "talk" page.
-These form the primary communication channel for editors to discuss, coordinate and debate.
+These form the primary communication channel for editors to discuss, coordinate, and debate.
 Wikipedia's community has been described as cultlike, although not always with entirely negative connotations.
 Its preference for cohesiveness, even if it requires compromise that includes disregard of credentials, has been referred to as "anti-elitism".

 Wikipedians and British Museum curators collaborate on the article Hoxne Hoard in June 2010.

 Wikipedia does not require that its editors and contributors provide identification.
 As Wikipedia grew, "Who writes Wikipedia?" became one of the questions frequently asked there.
 Jimmy Wales once argued that only "a community ... a dedicated group of a few hundred volunteers" makes the bulk of contributions to Wikipedia and that the project is therefore "much like any traditional organization".
 Since Wikipedia relies on volunteer labour, editors frequently focus on topics that interest them.

 The English Wikipedia has articles, registered editors, and active editors.
 An editor is considered active if they have made one or more edits in the past 30 days.
 Editors who fail to comply with Wikipedia cultural rituals, such as signing talk page comments, may implicitly signal that they are Wikipedia outsiders, increasing the odds that Wikipedia insiders may target or discount their contributions.
 Becoming a Wikipedia insider involves non-trivial costs: the contributor is expected to learn Wikipedia-specific technological codes, submit to a sometimes convoluted dispute resolution process, and learn a "baffling culture rich with in-jokes and insider references".
 Editors who do not log in are in some sense "second-class citizens" on Wikipedia, as "participants are accredited by members of the wiki community, who have a vested interest in preserving the quality of the work product, on the basis of their ongoing participation", but the contribution histories of anonymous unregistered editors recognized only by their IP addresses cannot be attributed to a particular editor with certainty.
 New editors often struggle to understand Wikipedia's complexity.
-Experienced editors are encouraged to not "bite" the newcomers in order to create a more welcoming atmosphere.
+Experienced editors are encouraged not to "bite" the newcomers in order to create a more welcoming atmosphere.